-A closed-loop approach requires that the total system is considered during a certain period of time and a specific geographic area.
-A simplified system for a closed-loop corrugated board packaging system is given in figure 2.
+The closed-loop approach requires that the total system is considered during a certain period of time and a specific geographic area.
+A simplified system for a closed-loop corrugated board packaging system is given in Figure 11.

 There are different definitions for recycling and recovery (which could mean collection of waste or treatment of waste), depending on the application.
 This of course leads to the publication of different recycling/recovery rates.

-For the system described in figure 2, fibres are recovered (in the sense of collected) from shavings from the production of corrugated board and from collected corrugated board after use, and following that are recycled in a papermaking process to become new paper.
+For the system described in Figure 11, fibres are recovered (in the sense of collected) from shavings from the production of corrugated board and from collected corrugated board after use, and following that are recycled in a papermaking process to become new paper.

 For the purposes of this document, imports and exports of the corrugated board system are ignored, as are used packaging imports and exports.
 The application of this specific assumption means that the recycling rate of corrugated board (shavings + used packaging) is equal to the recovery rate of these products.